 2022 Gannett Greatest Awards

-Embracing Diversity & Inclusion Award – SHORTLISTED
+Embracing Diversity & Inclusion Award – FINALIST

 2022 Newsquest Excellence Awards